 The duties of an amusement attendant will vary depending upon the type of ride, attraction or booth.
 Some attendants are trained to work at only one location for the entire shift, while others may be trained to work at several or all locations at the park.

-Some general duties that an attendant has are:
+Some general responsibilities of an amusement attendant are:

-- Monitoring and admit people to rides, usually by collecting tickets or money
+Monitoring and admitting people to rides, usually by collecting tickets or money

-- Being prepared for an emergency evacuation and be prepared to inform others about it
+Being prepared for an emergency evacuation and being prepared to inform others about it

 Attendants may also use the following tools and equipment:

 Would you make a good amusement attendant?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!

 What is the workplace of an Amusement Attendant like?

 Amusement attendants are found at major theme parks around the country, such as Six Flags, Disneyland, Disneyworld, Legoland, Orlando Studios, and Seaworld.
 They are also found at recreational facilities such as ski resorts or water parks.
 Attendants must be able to stand for long periods of time and will often need to interact with customers.
 Hours are irregular and there is often evening and weekend work.